 Submission Instructions.
 Please submit your solutions to the exercises (whether handwritten, LaTeX, etc.) as a single PDF file by email to Geometry.Collective@gmail.com.
 This email must also contain the .zip file for your coding solution.
 Scanned images/photographs can be converted to a PDF using applications like Preview (on Mac) or a variety of free websites (e.g., http://imagetopdf.com).
-Your submission email must include the string DDG19A3 in the subject line.
+Your submission email must include the string DDG19A4 in the subject line.
 Your graded submission will (hopefully!) be returned to you at least one day before the due date of the next written assignment.

 Grading.
 Please clearly show your work.
 Partial credit will be awarded for ideas toward the solution, so please submit your thoughts on an exercise even if you cannot find a full solution.
-Note that you are required to complete ALL the exercises (except for extra credit).
-(7 problems total.)
+Note that you are required to complete ten exercises.
 You are of course welcome to do more. :-)